djdt/pyparens.nvim/README.md

 Use `g:pyparens_pairs` to set the types of pairs highlighted.
 Each pair is a list of [python regexes](https://docs.python.org/3/howto/regex.html#regex-howto) for opening and closing words.

-`g:pyparens_ft_pairs` can be used to set pairs used only for specific filetypes.
+`g:pyparens_ft_pairs` can be used to set additional pairs used only for specific filetypes.

 As an example:
 ```